IniJr/Java-Assignment/algorithm-analysis.md

 ##What kind of Operations in merge sort take the largest amount of time?

-##Using times of swap to estimate runtime performance of sorting algorithms
+##Using times of swap to estimate runtime performance of sorting algorithms.